Peatech/BackFed/README.md

 - **Modular Architecture**: Easily extend with new attacks, defenses, models, and datasets.
 - **Parallel Execution**: Support for both sequential and parallel training modes using Ray with timeout mechanism for client training.
-- **Resource Tracking**: Clien-training and server aggregation are monitored based on memory usage and computation time.
+- **Resource Tracking**: Client training and server aggregation are monitored based on memory usage and computation time.
 - **Comprehensive Attack & Defense Library**: Implementation of various attacks and defenses in a standardized setting for a reliable benchmark.
 - **Flexible Configuration**: Hydra-based configuration system for easy experiment setup.
 - **Supported Logging**: WandB for real-time visualization and CSV logging for experiment tracking.